helagro/Applied-IoT/README.md

 These factors all leaned towards installing a local database and using the Flutter client application for visualisation.
 The development would be easy, it would have a minimal impact on project complexity, it would not bottleneck the system in any significant manner, and the setup could be fully automated.

 **Scaling:**

-As touched upon earlier, scaling this project should be very easy and the current configuration should be able to handle most realistic usage and traffic.
-Having a local database is ideal, allowing for very high reponsiveness, and the lack of some of the overhead present with some of the above mentioned platforms is also good for performance.
-The Flutter library is also more than capable of graphing a large amount of data.

 To allow for distributing the load to multiple servers, the broker, python server and database should be further separated.
 The client applications should connect to the InfluxDB directly, instead of having all data relayed through the Python server.
 The database should also be more directly connected to the MQTT broker, as it has to be separated from the Python server.
 Given that the system is not connected to the internet, no cloud scaling will ever be needed.